geekyme/Marionette-pushState/README.md

 #### important
+* The app is only tested on Windows 7.
+No guarantees that it will work on linux machines, because I had to alter the templatizer.js library to run on Windows 7.
 * Do remember to adjust /models/db.js with your own database setup
 * After that, adjust /models/item.js with your own API method